WHAT A DIFFERENCE A MOTHER’S DAY MAKES

 Well, the crowd emptied out quick enough, and to their horror—and ours, Mem’s top false teeth flew out of her mouth and plopped right into the fountain.

 Mere Germaine and Mom looked at Mem in shock as she bent over, fished her teeth out of the water, shook them off, and popped them back into her mouth.
-Then she turned to us and said, “la nourriture était trop riche,” which means the food was too rich in French.
+Then she turned to us and said, “la nourriture était trop riche,” which means the food was too rich.

 Mom said she wanted to get the hell out of there.
 I was in no rush because I still never got to throw a penny in the fountain.
 She dragged me to the car, all the while talking under her breath about how embarrassed she was and how she couldn’t take us anywhere without us causing some kind of a ruckus.
 Mere Germaine was holding onto poor Mem, who was nauseous as all get out.